Method of production - Caught at sea

 Fish type - White flat fish

 Plaice is a long-lived species and subject to high fishing pressure.
-Fishing mortality on this stock is too high and trawl fisheries associated with high levels of discards although discard rates of plaice in this area (VIIe) are much lower compared to other plaice stocks.
-Look for fish sold by vessels involved in the "Seafish Responsible Fishing Scheme" for assurance of scientific co-operation, best environmental practices and experimentation with Benthic Release Panels to reduce impact to bottom dwelling species.
+Fishing mortality on this stock, although reducing, is still too high.
+Look for fish sold by vessels involved in the "Seafish Responsible Fishing Scheme" for assurance of scientific co-operation, better environmental practices and experimentation with Benthic Release Panels to reduce impact to bottom dwelling species.
+Avoid eating immature plaice below 30cm and during their breeding season, January to March.

 Plaice is a bottom-dwelling flatfish.
 It spawns in the early months of the year (January to March) and sometimes makes long spawning migrations.
 North Sea plaice reach between 35 and 45cm in their 6th year.
 It is a long-lived species, becoming sexually mature at 3-7 years (females) 2-6 (males) and living 30 years or more.
 Maximum reported age 50 years

-Fishing mortality for this stock is currently well above F MSY and higher than the maximum level recommended by ICES, and has been since the late 1980's.
-Advice in recent years has been to substantially reduce catches.
-Spawning Stock Biomass is undefined in terms of precautionary reference points but is above MSY B trigger (Based on the lowest SSB from which the stock has recovered).
+Spawning Stock Biomass is undefined in terms of precautionary reference points but is above MSY B trigger (based on the lowest SSB from which the stock has recovered).
 This is mainly down to a very strong recruitment in 2010, with the 2011 recruitment also estimated to be the strongest in the time series.
-The revision of reference points (MSY Btrigger) is motivated by the confirmed rebuilding of the stock and a more optimistic perception of it compared to last year.
-ICES advises on the basis of the transition to the MSY approach that fishing mortality be reduced and landings in 2014 be no more than 1397 t (2100 t in 2013).
-Discards are known to take place but cannot be quantified.
+A large reduction in fishing mortality occurred between 2007 and 2013 and, although fishing pressure is still too high, it is now just above FMSY.
+ICES advises on the basis of the MSY approach catches in 2015 should be no more than 1885t.
+If discard rates do not change, this implies landings of no more than 1318t (1397t in 2014; 2100 t in 2013).
+Discarding is lower for this stock compared to others at about 20%.

 Sign up to get all the latest marine related news from MCS